lranasingha/k8s-helm-argo-demo/README.md

 The scripts are grouped into CPU architecure.

 ## Apple Silicon ARM_x64 (M1+)
 - install UTM app https://mac.getutm.app/.
-I wasn't able to run VMWare Fusion, VirtualBox, Ubuntu Multipass virtualisation software working on Apple M1 Pro/M2.
+I wasn't able to get VMWare Fusion, VirtualBox, Ubuntu Multipass virtualisation software working on Apple M1 Pro/M2 at all, UTM was the saviour.
 - Use Ubuntu 22.04
 - SSH into the VM and run the setup